Connect with others who understand.

 HIV: Cause, Prevention, and Risk Factors

-Kelly Crumrin
+Written by Kelly Crumrin

 Human immunodeficiency virus (HIV) is the cause of HIV infection.
-HIV infects a specific type of immune system cells called CD4 lymphocytes or T-helper cells.
+HIV infects a specific type of immune system cells called CD4 lymphocytes or helper T cells.
 The role of healthy CD4 cells is to organize other immune cells to respond to infection, effectively stimulating the immune response.
 When HIV infects a CD4 cell, it hijacks the process by which the cell replicates itself and uses it to produce copies of HIV instead, releasing them into the body to infect more CD4 cells.
-HIV also destroys CD4 cells, making it difficult for the body to coordinate an immune response to invading pathogens such as viruses or bacteria.
-Lowered levels of CD4 cells weaken the immune system and leave the body unable to protect itself from cancer and infections.

 DNA and RNA are different types of molecules used to communicate genetic instructions.
 Most viruses translate DNA into RNA, which instructs the cell on which proteins to produce.
 HIV is known as a retrovirus due to its ability to reverse the usual process, translating its RNA into DNA and inserting it into the nucleus of the cell, which then reproduces more HIV.

-How Do You Get HIV?
+How Do People Become Infected With HIV?

 In people infected with HIV, the virus is carried in blood, semen, pre-seminal fluid, vaginal secretions, rectal fluid, and breast milk.
 In order to spread HIV, the infected fluid must come into contact with the uninfected person in one of three specific ways: